Of the many social pressures placed on parents of toddlers, chief among them is the pressure to potty train their children early.

 When you think about it, toilet training is an awful lot to ask from a toddler.
 A child must be biologically able to control his bladder and bowel movements.
 He must be able to recognize the need to go in advance and be willing to break away from whatever he's doing.
 And he must able to "hold it" until he can get to the bathroom and deal with his clothing.
 Whew!

 So, how do you know when your child is ready for all this complicated stuff?
 According to the AAP, look for these signs:

-Once your child is ready, here are some tips to make training easier:
+Once your child is ready, here are some potty training tips to make training easier:

 There's only one person who can tell you for certain it's the right time for toilet training, and that's your child.
 If you take your cue from him or her and provide good direction and positive support, you're on your way.
-Here's to a less stressful, more successful potty training experience!
+You can also read the AAP’s Toilet Training Guidelines: Parents?The Role of the Parents in Toilet Training for more great information.
+Here's to a less stressful, more successful experience!